|Date of Birth||16 October 1983|

 Making use of collectd to gather system metrics, and various other enhancements.

-Manage and setup various systems with SAML to provide SSO for applications and services.
+Manage and setup various systems (like Topdesk) with SAML to provide SSO for applications and services.

 I wrote an bash dialog based script for easier ldap/ad maintenance of ad-application-groups.

 I migrated the Zarafa mail environment to Kopano, using the kopano-backup tool and several custom scripts that I wrote for this migration.

 I am one of the people working on the Firewalls, I added Rancid auditing tracking of the firewalls, I modified a version so that our firewalls can be automatically tracked.
 As of dec 2018 I am the main point of contact for the firewalls (Hillstone networks).

 I am (dec 2018) the point of contact for network related issues and maintaining the environment.
 The product(s) used are Alcatel based.